Set up Finnish taxes in your Shopify store

 1. In your Shopify admin, go to the SettingsTaxes and duties page.

-7. To add the local VAT registration number for every country you are registered in, click on the Add country option and confirm the selection by clicking on the Add country button.
+6. To add the local VAT registration number for every country you are registered in click, on the Collect VAT in an EU country option and confirm the selection by clicking on the Collect VAT button.

 If you cannot select the additional country you are VAT registered in, you may need to create a shipping zone first.